 Press the cookies down slightly with your hand, then top the cookies with reserved candy, pressing the candy into the cookie dough slightly:

-Remove from the oven and allow to cool on the cookie sheet for five minutes, then transfer to a wire cooling rack to cool completely before serving:
+Remove from the oven and allow to cool on the cookie sheet for five minutes, then transfer to a wire rack to cool completely before serving:

 These Mint Chocolate Chip cookies are way better than store-bought ones, I promise!